machshev/bible-modules/README.md

 Documents with restrictions
 ```

+### Sefaria

+[Sefaria](https://www.sefaria.org/about) provides a large collection of jewish
+texts, and related study resources.
+Two of the resources we make use of are the
+the "DBD Dictionary" and "BDB Aramaic Dictionary" exported from the mongodb made
+available in the public domain.

+> For the Jewish people, our texts are our collective inheritance.
+They belong
+> to everyone and we want them to be available to everyone, in the public domain
+> or with free public licenses.
+Whether it’s copying a page of text for your
+> classroom or [downloading our entire database](https://github.com/Sefaria/Sefaria-Export) for research and new projects,
+> you’ll enjoy unfettered access to the canon.

+We are grateful for this generosity.

 ## Available Bible Modules

 This project aims to provide both OT, NT modules and also a lexicon module.
 For